 Answer: Five.
 They decided, but never really jumped.

-In verse 14, Paul freely admits that outside of Christ he is “unspiritual” (the word is actually sarxocos, meaning “fleshly”).
-Without Christ, he's just another guy who's trying to live in his own strength.
-So the rest of the text describes what it looks like for a Christian who's attempting to live in his own strength:
+- Paul freely admits that outside of Christ he is “unspiritual” (literally “fleshly”).
+He then describes what it looks like for a Christian who’s attempting to live in his own strength:

 - “I do not understand what I do.”